neondatabase/website/content/docs/guides/branching-intro.md

 enableTableOfContents: true
 ---

-Find detailed information and instructions about Neon's branching feature and how you can integrate it with your development workflows and processes.
+Find detailed information and instructions about Neon's branching feature and how you can integrate it with your development workflows.

 ## What is branching?